The National Maritime Museum, Greenwich

 I found my visit here rather enjoyable probably because I was not as distracted as I was when on my first visit with my kids.
 I especially liked the Opium Pipe in the Traders Gallery.
 It is something which I recall seeing but now I noted its beautiful and intricate details – made of ivory and terracotta.

-There are a number of scheduled shows and events that takes place daily which you can check on the day of your visit at the reception or you can ask any of the tour guides there who are extremely helpful.
-I would highly recommend that you visit this Maritime Museum as it is educational for kids and as for adults, it brings us back in time and reflect on the World’s history.
+I would highly recommend that you visit this National Maritime Museum as it is educational for kids and as for adults.
+It brings us back in time and reflect on the World’s history.
 No matter how you see it, it is good to fit this into your itinerary for completeness as part of a nice little day trip!

 Summary of Experiences at the National Maritime Museum